Preparing Your Home For Selling

 Step 2: Depersonalize

 Your home should show as a blank canvas for buyers to envision as their own.
 When it comes to personal items, consider whether they enhance or inhibit a buyer's ability to picture themselves in the space.
 Selling your home is about creating an emotional connection between a buyer and a house.
 If the space wears your unique stamp, it obstructs these essential connections from taking place.
 For example, if the seller is a young, recently married couple whose walls are filled with recent wedding images, more mature buyers may be turned off thinking the home is better suited for a first-time buyer.
-Assess the message each of your personal items sends and pack away those that may deter buyers.
+Remember buyers are easily distracted - we want the buyer’s eyes to go to the millwork, windows, walls and floors versus the items hanging on those surfaces.

 Step 3: Cleaning